RoshniSesharajuKatta/Machine-Learning-Project-Kaggle-dataset-/README.md

 The dataset was taken from Kaggle.
 Downloaded from: https://www.kaggle.com/c/afsis-soil-properties/data

-The project is about predicting the Africa Soil Properties.
+This project is about Africa Soil Property Prediction.
 Here, soil property is predicted by using the predictions of these 5 target variables: SOC, pH, Ca, P, Sand